Do you have a lot of spices to keep organized? I do! I also love to have my spice cabinet looking pretty.

 DIY SPICE JAR LABELS

-After all our spices had been transferred into the new glass canisters, I needed to label them.
+After all our spices had been transferred into the new glass jars, I needed to label them.
 I decided to design, print and cut the spice jar labels using Photoshop, a Silhouette Cameo cutting machine and clear sticker paper.
 You could also use a word processor for designing and then print on sticker paper and hand cut your labels.

 Let me show you what I did!